 "How could listeriosis affect my baby?"

 During the first trimester of pregnancy, listeriosis may cause miscarriage.
 As the pregnancy progresses to third trimester, the mother is more at risk.
 Listeriosis can also lead to premature labor, the delivery of a low-birth-weight infant, or infant death.
-Fetuses who suffer a late infection may develop a wide range of health problems, including mental retardation, paralysis, seizures, blindness, or impairments of the brain, heart, or kidney.
+Fetuses who have a late infection may develop a wide range of health problems, including mental retardation, paralysis, seizures, blindness, or impairments of the brain, heart, or kidney.
 In newborns, L. monocytogenes can cause blood infections and meningitis.

 Listeriosis & Pregnant Hispanic Women

 Studies show that pregnant Hispanic women may have a higher incidence of listeriosis than pregnant non-Hispanic women.
 This is most likely because they might make and eat homemade soft cheese and other traditional foods made from unpasteurized milk.
 "Queso fresco"- a traditional homemade cheese, prepared from unpasteurized milk and widely consumed by Hispanics - has led to miscarriages, death of newborns, and premature delivery caused by L. monocytogenes.

 To prevent the risk of listeriosis, Hispanic pregnant women should not eat homemade soft cheeses and other traditional foods made from unpasteurized milk.
 Like all other pregnant women, they should follow the food safety precautions outlined below.

 The good news is that listeriosis can be prevented!
 Here's how...

 - Your refrigerator should register at 40° F (4° C) or below and the freezer at 0° F (-18° C).
 Place a refrigerator thermometer in the refrigerator, and check the temperature periodically.
 During the automatic defrost cycle, the temperature may temporarily register slightly higher than 40° F. This is okay.